planmdk/nats-auth-callout/README.md

 `podman run --pod=nats --rm -it --restart=no -v ./vols/nsc:/nsc:Z docker.io/natsio/nats-box:latest nats --user foo --password $JWT_TOKEN pub test 'gello'`

-## Caveats

-This auth callout has a quite insensible default at the moment: If a user does not have one of the roles in the config, they will be allowed full access!
-This is quite easy to fix, I just haven't done so yet.

 ## Running

 The auth callout is published as an OCI image to